KI7MT/git-remote-demo/README.md

 ## Creating the Projects

 There are many command line tools to create repositories remotely, and most differ between service providers.
-To ensure a smooth push, we need to create repo's in each of the destinations where we want it replicated.
+To ensure a smooth push for this tutorial, we need to create repo's in each of the destinations.

 When creating the repos, there should be `no gitignores`, `no README` files, just a blank repository.